martien-176/mapcss/README.md

-# Improve the readability of some josm objects, eg highways and buildings.
+# Improve the readability of ways

 These mapstyles improve the visibility of ways (highways, waterways, buildings).
 Highways and waterways have colors that are more pregnant.
 Very handy for validators that are inspecting an area when zoomed out.
 Or for areas that are full of other objects.